 The family raised farm animals and grew alfalfa, sugar beets, seed potatoes and beans, and other vegetables on the farm.

 In 1983, the descendants of Charles White donated 2.5 acres of the original tree claim to the City of Greeley for historical, cultural and museum use.
-Today, the property is used for community gardens, event rentals, and as a learning center.
+Today, the property is being used as a public park and for rentals.